CumulusNetworks/docs/content/cumulus-netq-49/Installation-Management/Install-NetQ/Install-NIC-and-DPU-Agents.md

               --rm --name doca-telemetry -it $DTS_IMAGE /usr/bin/telemetry-run.sh
 ```

-### Restart the Prometheus Adapter Pod
+### Modify Scrape Interval

 The Prometheus adapter pod in NetQ collects statistics from ConnectX adapters in your network.
-You must restart the `netq-prom-adapter` pod to update the scrape interval before you can begin collecting data:
+The default scrape interval is every minute.
+If you want to change the frequency of the scrape interval, make your adjustments, then restart the `netq-prom-adapter` pod to begin collecting data with the updated parameters:

 1. Retrieve the current pod name with the `kubectl get pods | grep netq-prom` command: